Search Results

 NIH awards more than $64 million to for a database of human cellular responses called the Library of Integrated Network-based Cellular Signatures or LINCS.

 … Cellular Signatures (LINCS).
-Discovering such cell responses will improve scientists' understanding of cell pathways and aid in the development of new therapies for … Dr. Jaffe's LINCS Center for Proteomic Characterization of Signaling and Epigenetics will study cell disruption at the …
+Discovering such cell responses will improve scientists' understanding of cell pathways and aid in the development of new therapies for … second phase of LINCS is to optimize the combinations of cell types, perturbations and measurements of cellular …

 News Release